okta/odyssey/packages/docs/components/button.md

 <Description>

-Use this button for scenarios where a user may be deleting information or completing a task that could not be reversed.
+Use Danger Buttons for scenarios where a user may be deleting information or making a decision that can not be reversed.

-It’s best to use this button on a white background.

 </Description>

 <Visual>
   <template>
-    <button class="ods-button is-ods-button-danger">Default</button>
-    <button class="ods-button is-ods-button-danger is-ods-button-hover">Hover</button>
-    <button class="ods-button is-ods-button-danger is-ods-button-focus">Focus</button>
-    <button disabled="disabled" class="ods-button is-ods-button-danger">Disabled</button>
+    <button class="ods-button is-ods-button-danger">Jettison oxygen</button>
   </template>
 </Visual>